mjordan/islandora_workbench/README.md

 Workbench can create paged content.
 It does this by creating parent/child membership relationships between each item with an `id` (the parent) that matches the value of other items' `parent_id` value (the children).
 For this to work, your CSV file must contain a `parent_id` field plus the standard Islandora fields `field_weight`, `field_member_of`, and `field_model` (the role of these last three fields will be explained below).

 The following example illustrates how this works.
-The CSV file has rows for two postcards (rows with `id`s "001" and "002") plus a back and front for each (the remaining four rows).
-The `parent_id` value for items with `id` values "003" and "004" is the same as the `id` value for item "001", which will tell Workbench to make both of those items children of item "001"; the `parent_id` value for items with `id` values "006" and "007" is the same as the `id` value for item "002", which will tell Workbench to make both of those items children of the item "002".
-We can't use node IDs in the `field_member_of` for the child pages because the parent nodes haven't been created yet.

 Here is the raw CSV data:

 ```csv
 id,parent_id,field_weight,file,title,field_description,field_model,field_member_of